joergschwarzwaelder/hhc2023/Objective-10/README.md

 ![game1](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-10/game1.png)

 To solve this challenge, both versions of the game were byte compared in order to find, where the "push down"/"push up" definition is done.
 It turned out, that on byte position `0x17c80` [game0](https://gamegosling.com/vol2-akHB27gg6pN0/rom/game0.gb) has a `0x02` and [game1](https://gamegosling.com/vol2-akHB27gg6pN0/rom/game1.gb) a `0x01`.
-After changing this byte in the game0 binary to `0x01` , the character is not pushed back down anymore and instead pushed up effectively passing the "magical border".
+After changing this byte in the game0 binary to `0x01` , the character is not pushed down anymore and instead pushed up effectively passing the "magical border".
 The [game](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-10/game-solved.gb) can now be played in a Gameboy simulator like VisualBoyAdvance.

 In the [final screen](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-10/final-screen.png) a [Morse code audio](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-10/Morse-Code.m4a) is played.
 This was recorded and afterwards decoded using an audio [Morse code decoder](https://morsecode.world/international/decoder/audio-decoder-adaptive.html).